do-community/cloud_haiku/_haikus/Sagar_Haiku_Hacktoberfest.md

 World without code and
 code without world are like
-who cares all and who does all.
+who cares who does all.